-Maybe you’re planning on finally breaking out of a neutral-lip rut, and you want something to keep that exciting, bright lip line cleanly defined.
+Maybe you're planning on finally breaking out of a neutral-lip rut, and you want something to keep that exciting, bright lip line cleanly defined.
 Or you want a smart way to keep lip gloss, lipstick or tinted lip balm from feathering without having to break any spending resolutions.
-Have you tried all five of the following fence-colour-in techniques?
+Have you tried any of the five of the following lip-lining or bleed-prevention techniques?

 1) Close-Enough Lip Liner Lip pencil is an obvious choice to lay down an even edge before lip colour.
 Exact matches aren't always easy, but close-enough colour will do the trick if you blend the liner and colour for a seamless finish.
 (Let's proceed safely in the conviction that visible lip liner will never ever become a trend.)
 And of course if you fill lips in lightly with pencil as a base, your lipstick or gloss will stay on longer.